-Raised bed gardens are gardens where the soil is usually formed in 3 – 4 foot wide beds, which can be of any length or shape.
+Raised bed gardening uses these raised bed gardens.
+The soil is usually formed in 3 – 4 foot wide beds, which can be of any length or shape.
 The soil is raised above the surrounding soil (approximately 6 inches to waist-high), is sometimes enclosed by a frame generally made of wood, rock, or concrete blocks, and may be enriched with compost.

 - Raised beds warm more quickly in spring, allowing you to work the soil and plant earlier.
 This is because of the air that can get around the planter that would not happen in a traditional garden.

 - The soil in raised beds doesn’t get compacted, because they are constructed with accessibility in mind.